Examples

 %a{:href=>"#", :class=>["a", "list", "bar"]} link

-%h1 You can also use interplation within attribute names:
+%h1 You can also use interpolation within attribute names:

 %h1 And of course you can mix both styles: